Killarney, Queensland: History

 Mountain View Provisional School opened circa 1886 and closed in 1892.
 In 1895, it reopened as Mountain View State School, finally closing on 4 July 1965.
 It was at 11 Mountain View Road, Killarney (28.3523°S 152.3238°E).

 A Methodist church opened in 1902.
 In 1919, the church building was relocated to Brighton (near Sandgate).

-Melrose State School opened on 1910 and closed on circa 1931.
+Melrose State School opened in 1910 and closed circa 1931.

 Wynola State School was established in 1935 at River Bank 7 mile from the town of Killarney, following the discovery that several families in that district were illiterate.
 It is presumed the school was in the vicinity of the Wynola pastoral station (28.313°S 152.350°E) to the north-east of the town on the Condamine River Road.
 The school building from the closed Melrose State School was relocated to establish the new school.
 The school was officially opened on 19 October 1935 by John Healy, the Member of the Queensland Legislative Assembly for Warwick.
 The school closed circa 1941.

 The town was hit by a destructive tornado on Friday 22 November 1968, which destroyed many of the original buildings.
-The main street buildings that survived the storm: the Butter Factory, the Co-op Building, Mackenzie’s Emporium (now a St Vincent de Paul boutique), former Commercial Bank (opposite the Post Office), the Post Office and the Killarney Hotel, hint at the town's former glory.
+The main street buildings that survived the storm: the Butter Factory, the Co-op Building, Mackenzie's Emporium (now a Saint Vincent de Paul shop), former Commercial Bank (opposite the Post Office), the Post Office and the Killarney Hotel, hint at the town's former glory.
 The former National bank building did survive the storm but was relocated to a suburb of Brisbane in 1977.
-The old Bank Vault foundation stones remain on the vacant block in the buildings original location adjacent to the St Vincent de Paul boutique.
+The old Bank Vault foundation stones remain on the vacant block in the building's original location, adjacent to the St Vincent de Paul shop.
 November 2008 marks the 40th anniversary of this storm.